MinazukiAmane/GI-Cheat/README.md

 Genshin Impact 2.4 is normal cheat

-Genshin Impact 2.4 is same but with some buff
+Genshin Impact 2.4 final is same but with some buff

 Genshin Impact 2.4 Full Final (delete some feature and up some damage buff)